The WSU System Today

 In the wake of the 2008-09 recession, WSU experienced rapid growth in enrollment and now has a record-large student body, with 31,607 students enrolled across the six campuses for fall semester 2019.
 As well, the University embarked on an ambitious expansion campaign during the past decade that expanded its statewide footprint, establishing a world-renowned center for the study of animal-to-human disease transmission, launching a medical school in Spokane in response to critical statewide shortages in primary care physicians, creating the Everett campus, initiating construction of a five-building life sciences complex in Pullman, and opening a wine science center at the Tri-Cities campus.
 WSU thus has made some notable strides in establishing itself as a top-tier public university that remains true to its land-grant mission.

 The state of Washington has one of the more robust economies in the nation, and since 2014 has yearly experienced a positive net migration in excess of 50,000 people.
 The state Office of Financial Management expects the state’s population to increase by 1.6 million people by 2040.
 The educational consulting firm of Ruffalo Noel Levitz predicts Washington to have the fourth-largest increase among all states in high school graduates between 2020 and 2030.
 For this rapidly growing population the state provides only six public universities to accommodate the educational needs of its residents, and only two of those, the University of Washington and Washington State University, are charged with active engagement in scholarly productivity.
-Further, WSU alone is directed to employ its expertise in the service of the economic and lifestyle needs of state residents, through its research and outreach programs.
+Further, WSU is directed to employ its expertise in the service of the economic and societal needs of state residents, through its research and outreach programs.
 Demand for educational access by Washingtonians will, then, continue to grow through at least 2040.
-WSU must anticipate continual and unbroken growth in enrollment.
+WSU must pursue continual and unbroken growth in enrollment.

 As a system, the University has extensive resources to sustain and develop the state of Washington.
 Each campus offers a distinctive learning environment to equip students with knowledge and life-long skills, while the resources of a globally-engaged research university provide a wealth of opportunities across the system to advance and translate knowledge and model creativity, and many units work with the broader community to address critical issues in Washington and throughout the world.
 To build the collective future of the WSU system, this strategic plan highlights and connects the distinctive strengths and forms of excellence that exist across the University.